gohugoio/hugo/content/en/content-management/diagrams.md

 ---
 title: Diagrams
-description: Use fenced code blocks and Markdown render hooks to display diagrams.
+description: Use fenced code blocks and Markdown render hooks to include diagrams in your content.
 categories: [content management]
 keywords: [diagrams,drawing]
 menu: